 If you have a complaint relating to the way an NHS service has been commissioned, or you have been directly affected by a commissioning decision made by us, you can contact us via email on firstname.lastname@example.org

 You can make a complaint in writing, by email, over the telephone or in person.
 Your complaint should be made as soon as possible.
 This should be within a year of the event.
 You can make a complaint on your own or on behalf of someone else if you have their permission.

 This depends on which NHS service you want to complain about.

 A service NCL CCG commissions

-If you have a complaint or feedback about the way an NHS service has been commissioned by the CCG, or you have been directly affected by a commissioning decision made by us, please contact North Central London CCG borough office.
+If you have a complaint or feedback about the way an NHS service has been commissioned by the CCG, or you have been directly affected by a commissioning decision made by us, please contact North Central London CCG at email@example.com.

 The CCG will retain personal information for the purposes of a complaint investigation only.
 In order for us to make improvements to the services you receive, anonymous information about your complaint may be shared as part of our reporting process.
-Should you have any concerns about these arrangements please call us on one of the numbers above.
+Should you have any concerns about these arrangements please contact us.